Josvainiai Forest

-The Josvainiai Forest (Josvainių miškai) is a forest in Kėdainiai District Municipality, central Lithuania, located 6 km to the west from Kėdainiai and 4 km to the north from Josvainiai.
+The Josvainiai Forest (Josvainių miškai) is a forest in Kėdainiai District Municipality, central Lithuania, located 6 km west of Kėdainiai and 4 km north of Josvainiai.
 It covers an area of 3110 ha.
-It consists of smaller forests: Josvainiai Forest (proper), Medininkai Forest, and Giraitė.
-The rivers Smilga, Smilgaitis and Tranys drain the forest (the Nevėžis basin).
+It consists of a series of smaller forests; Josvainiai Forest (proper), Medininkai Forest, and Giraitė.
+The rivers Smilga, Smilgaitis and Tranys drain the forest as part of the Nevėžis basin.

-As of 2005, 52 % of the area was covered by birch, 24 % by spruce, 5 % by aspen, 8 % by ash, 3 % by oak, 3 % by black alder, 3 % by white alder, 2 % by pine tree groups.
-The fauna of the forest consists of wild boar, roe deer, red fox, raccoon dog, pine marten, as well as hazel grouses, black storks, Eurasian woodcocks, common buzzards, sparrowhawks, northern goshawk, owls.
-The forest is included in Dotnuva-Josvainiai Biosphere Polygon, also there is the Smilga Landscape Sanctuary in the forest.
+As of 2005, 52% of the area was covered by birch, 24% by spruce, 5% by aspen, 8% by ash, 3% by oak, 3 % by black alder, 3% by grey alder, and 2% by pine.
+The fauna of the forest consists of wild boar, roe deer, red fox, raccoon dog, pine marten, as well as hazel grouse, black storks, Eurasian woodcocks, common buzzards, sparrowhawks, northern goshawk, and owls.
+The forest is included in the Dotnuva-Josvainiai Biosphere Polygon, and includes the Smilga Landscape Sanctuary.

-During the Soviet era, a rocket base (now in ruins) was in the forest near Keleriškiai.
-Barsukynė, Palainiškiai, Čiukiškiai and Stasiūnai, Grašva villages are inside the forest or on its edges.
+During the Soviet era, a now ruined rocket base was sited in the forest near Keleriškiai.
+The villages of Barsukynė, Palainiškiai, Čiukiškiai and Stasiūnai, and Grašva are inside the forest or on its edges.